appgate/conkolla/README.md

 * [advanced, developer mode](developermode.md)

 ## Crafting REST calls via Conkolla
-### Rest calls to an AppGate Controller
+### Rest calls to an Appgate Controller
-Rest calls towards an AppGate Controller are in the form of:
+Rest calls towards an Appgate Controller are in the form of:
 * `https://{URL}:{PORT}/admin/{RESOURCE or PATH}`

 where as: